Jxiang2/workaxle-optaplanner/README.md

 ## Requirements:

-1. Every day, each shift is assigned to a single employee ✅
+1. Each shift is assigned to a single employee ✅
-2. Try to distribute the shifts evenly ✅
+2. Try to distribute the shifts evenly to employees ✅
+3. No employee works more than 1 shift in 1 day ✅
-3. No employee works more than 1 shift in 12 hours ✅
+4. No employee works more than 1 shift in 12 hours ✅

 ### Models: